-KE101 KEYBOARDING I & LAB (3.0 credits/60 clock hours) This course is designed to teach the students correct keyboarding techniques and to help the student operate the letters, numbers, and symbol keys.
-Introduction to letters, memorandums, centering, tabulation, simple repots, word division, and business forms are stressed.
+KE101 KEYBOARDING I & LAB (3.0 credits/60 clock hours) This course is designed to teach the students correct keyboarding techniques and to help the student operate the letters, number, and symbol keys.
+It introduces the students to letters, memorandums, centering, and simple report styles.
 This class will also provide time for students to increase their speed and accuracy through drill work and timed writings.
 Prerequisite: None.

-KE143 KEYBOARDING II (2.0 credits/56 clock hours) The Keyboarding II class will reinforce the format for letters, memorandums, reports, itineraries, agenda, minutes, and press releases, and further develop speed and accuracy on timed writings.
-Production tests will be taken to develop students' speed and accuracy while working on business documents.
+KE143 KEYBOARDING II (2.0 credits/56 clock hours) The Keyboarding II class will reinforce the format for letters, memorandums and reports, itineraries, agenda, minutes, and press releases, and further develop speed and accuracy on timed writings.
+Production tests will be taken to develop speed and accuracy on business documents.
 Prerequisite: A grade of "C" or better in Keyboarding I & Lab or Keyboarding Essentials.